DIY Baking Powder, Cake Flour, And Self Rising Flour

 Ready To Use Baking Powder From 2 Ingredients

 You’re in the midst of creating a delicious recipe for dessert and suddenly realize the baking powder container is empty.
 There’s no time to run to the store…what to do?
-Here is the easy substitute…
+Here is an easy substitute…

 For each teaspoon of baking powder you will substitute: